althonos/iocursor/README.md

   imgdata = base64.b64decode("iVBORw0KGgoAAAANSUhEU...")
   img = Image.open(Cursor(imgdata))
   ```
-- Use `iocursor.Cursor` when you want to use the file-like interface to write
+- Use `iocursor.Cursor` when you want to use the file-like API to write
   to a buffer of known size.
-For instance, retrieve a file using the `pysmb` API,
+For instance, retrieve a file using the
-  which only accepts file-like objects:
+  [`pysmb`](https://miketeo.net/blog/projects/pysmb) API, which only accepts
+  file-like objects:
   ```python
   from SMB.SMBConnection import SMBConnectSMBConnection